sy2002/gbc4mega65/README.md

 | ![gbc04](doc/gbc04.jpg)      | ![gbc05](doc/gbc05.jpg)     | ![gbc06](doc/gbc06.jpg)       |
 | *Game Boy Color Boot Screen* | *Super Mario Start Screen*  | *Super Mario Gameplay Screen* |

+Clarification: These screen shots are just for illustration purposes.
+This repository does not contain any copyrighted ROMs such as BIOS ROMs or game ROMs.

 # ORIGINAL MiSTer README.md text

 **TODO: Take what is needed for MEGA65 and delete the rest**